wearsshoes/meadow/meadow.knowledge.md

 # Meadow
 A macOS menubar app that acts as an AI research assistant by analyzing your screen activity using Claude API.

-## Knowledge Organization
-Information about how the manicode wrapper interacts with notes is stored in ./src/meadow/core/notes.knowledge.md

 ## Project Mission
 - Assist researchers by tracking and analyzing topic-relevant content
 - Filter and analyze content based on configured research topics